agrafix/Spock/docs/tutorial.md

 the `var` in the route `"hello" <//> var` will require the parameter to be a text.
 If our function would take more than one argument, or our route would not contain a parameter this would result in a type error.

 Putting it all together, we first need an HTTP-Verb to match against.
 In the example, we match `GET` requests, so we'll use the `get` function to wire our action.
 Next we specify the route (e.g. `root`), and then the handler (e.g. `text "Hello world!"`).
-Handlers run in the `ActionT` transformer monad.
+Handlers run in the `SpockAction conn sess st a` monad.
 You can use various functions to read headers and the HTTP body, and return content to the browser.
 Note that after a function returning content to the browser is called (such as `text`), the action is terminated.

-After having defined the application, you can run it using `runSpock 8080` (choosing any port you like).
-This essentially is just a shortcut for converting the Spock application (which is represented as a [wai](https://hackage.haskell.org/package/wai) middleware) to a [wai](https://hackage.haskell.org/package/wai) application and then running it using the [warp](https://hackage.haskell.org/package/warp) web server.
+After having defined the application, you can create a [`Wai.Middleware`](https://hackage.haskell.org/package/wai) from it using `spock spockCfg app` and then run it using `runSpock 8080` (choosing any port you like).
+Internally, the application is run by the [warp](https://hackage.haskell.org/package/warp) web server.

 ## Next Steps